- Who We Are

 - Team High School

-UFT.org Home > News > News Archive > UFT chapter at Forest Hills HS votes ‘no confidence’ in principal
+UFT.org Home > News > New York Teacher > News stories > UFT chapter at Forest Hills HS votes ‘no confidence’ in principal

 You’d think a principal would have better sense than to make random cracks about women’s appearances.
-You’d think a school leader would refrain from walking around cavalierly suggesting teachers retire or sleeping in his car to spy on who arrives early.
-You’d think anyone would have the sense to close a bathroom door so passers-by didn’t see you urinating.
+You’d think a school leader would refrain from walking around cavalierly suggesting teachers retire.
+You’d think anyone using the bathroom would have the sense to close the door.

 If that’s what you think, you probably don’t work at Forest Hills HS.